ESTATE SERVICES

 Introduction

 Ringley is an operating partner and asset manager.
-We manage estates, buildings, and thr homes and businesses for investor landlords.
-Our role spans the collection of rent and service charges, asset and property management, as well as a range of professional services through Ringley Law and Ringley Building Surveying.
-Our focus is on value add as through sound estate management strategies and the policing of estate-wide policies that preserve the historic beauty of South Kensington.
-We hope that by maintaining standards and improving homes, our residents feel at home and love where they live.
+We manage estates and buildings as well as homes and businesses for investor Landlords.
+Our role spans the collection of rent and service charges, asset and property management and a range of professional services through Ringley Law and Ringley Building Surveying.
+Our focus is to add value through sound estate management strategies and the policing of estate-wide policies that preserve the historic beauty of South Kensington.
+We hope that by maintaining standards and improving homes, our residents feel at home and continue to love where they live.

 Estate Management Scheme

-Estate management schemes, such as the South Kensington Estate Management Scheme are vital to ensure the continuity of the wealth of history that sits within historic estates such as South Kensington as well as to ensure efficient management of the estate that adheres to various regulations and acts applicable to real estate.
-Ultimately, the purpose of the South Kensington Estate management scheme is to preserve and enhance intrinsic, perceived, and real value which is, of course, a benefit to owner, leaseholders, and residents alike
+The South Kensington Estate Management Scheme, as with all other such schemes, is vital to preserve the wealth of history that sits within this important estate.
+This also creates a set of rules to enable the efficient management of the estate and ensures adherence to all of the various regulations and acts applicable to real estate.
+Ultimately, the purpose of the South Kensington Estate Management Scheme is to maintain and enhance the appeal and value of the area which is a benefit to all residents and owners.

-As planning policies alone are not enough, the South Kensington Estate Management Scheme is a formal scheme that runs with the land (landowner to landowner) and is enforceable on all leaseholders too.
-The scheme sets out principles and regulations and sanctions against illegal alteration or neglects the basic maintenance or upkeep of the property in the interests of preserving the nature and quality of the estate, which overrides an individual owner’s personal ambitions
+We are of the opinion that planning policies alone are not enough.
+The South Kensington Estate Management Scheme is a formal scheme that runs with the land (landowner to landowner) and is enforceable upon all leaseholders too.
+The Scheme sets out the principles and regulations.
+It also lists the sanctions against illegal alteration or neglect of the basic maintenance and upkeep of the property, therefore preserving the nature and quality of the estate.

-The result is preservation of architectural quality, consideration of neighbours’ interests and an impact assessment of any proposals on not only the building but also the or the effect of the area and its surroundings in line with not only planning but also the South Kensington Estate Management Scheme policy.
+The result is not only the preservation of architectural quality, but also takes into account all of the residents’ interests.
+It acts as an impact assessment to control any proposals, not only on the building itself, but also the or the effect of the area and its surroundings.

 Why The South Kensington Estate Must Be Conserved?

-The townscape and architectural design of South Kensington and the areas surrounding it had a deep influence on how the area was developed.
-While over time we see distinct changes in the architectural styles, there is still a common thread that runs through the region in terms of the layout of squares, crescents, and terraces.
-Preserving the feel of these common threads is core purpose.
+The townscape and architectural design of The South Kensington Estate, and the areas surrounding it, had a deep influence on how the area was developed.
+Whilst, over time, there are distinct changes in the architectural styles, there is still a common thread that runs through the Estate in terms of the layout of squares, crescents and terraces.
+Preserving the feel of these common themes is tantamount.

 Conservation and Planning

-Numerous post-war legislation introduced since the 1947 Town & Country Planning Act has provided frameworks that give a greater appreciation of the importance of the built heritage, particularly in important inner-city areas: the aim being to maintain a connection with the past by restricting drastic design and layout changes.
+Much of the post-war legislation, introduced since the 1947 Town & Country Planning Act, has provided frameworks that have provided a greater appreciation of the importance of the built heritage.
+This is particularly relevant in important inner-city areas.
+The aim has been to maintain a connection with the past by restricting drastic design and layout changes.

 south ken curved terrace with tree_square_50_11zon